200 Po Vstrechnoy: Promotion

 To promote the album, t.A.T.u. commenced their Russian concert tour that used the album's title as its official promotional campaign.
 The girls prepared in 2000 where they wanted the choreography "precise", to a point where one segment featured the girls stripping off their clothes; this was scrapped from the original plan.
-The group performed all over Russia and visited the Ukraine, all between February to November 2001.
-After the re-release of the album, the group extended the tour in regions such as Germany, Czech Republic, and Poland, amongst other destinations.
+The group performed all over Russia and in other countries, such as Ukraine, Kazakhstan, and Belarus between February and December 2001.
+After the re-release of the album, the group extended the tour in regions such as Bulgaria, Czech Republic, and Poland, amongst other destinations.
 In July 2015, the group uploaded an official unreleased teaser of their single "Ya Soshla s Uma" to their YouTube channel to commemorate the singles 15th anniversary; with its release date on 19 December, it remained unreleased.
-However, between June–August 2016, the group uploaded unreleased footage and remixed versions of their singles "Ya Soshla s Uma", "Nas Ne Dogoynat", and "30 Minut".
+However, between June and August 2016, the group uploaded unreleased footage and remixed versions of their singles "Ya Soshla s Uma", "Nas Ne Dogoynat", and "30 Minut".